-Figure 12.11 Typical Splicing Diagram - 4 cables
+Figure 12.9 Typical Splicing Diagram - 4 cables

-Figure 12.12 Splicing Orientation - 2 cables - East/West
+Figure 12.10 Splicing Orientation - 2 cables - East/West

-Figure 12.13 Splicing Orientation - 2 cables - North/South
+Figure 12.11 Splicing Orientation - 2 cables - North/South

-Figure 12.14 Splicing Orientation - 3 Cables
+Figure 12.12 Splicing Orientation - 3 Cables

-Figure 12.15 Splicing Orientation - 4 Cables
+Figure 12.13 Splicing Orientation - 4 Cables

-12.8 Wireless Ethernet System Design
+12.7 Wireless Ethernet System Design

-For instances where the installation of fiber optic cable is not practical or cost efficient, the designer may propose to install wireless communications equipment to extend the network.
+Wireless communication equipment is sometimes installed to extend the network where the installation of fiber optic cable is not practical or cost efficient.
 Wireless links should be used only at the outermost remote ends of the fiber optic network, and should not be used to bridge fiber optic segments together unless they serving only as a redundant backup link.

-Wireless radio equipment shall consist of spread spectrum radios and utilize 4.9 GHz licensed government safety band frequencies as shown below in Figure 12.16.
+Wireless radio equipment shall consist of spread spectrum radios and utilize 4.9 GHz licensed government safety band frequencies as shown below in Figure 12.14.
 Radios units are to be integrally constructed so that the radio and antenna are contained within the same enclosure, which is to be mounted on a strain pole, mast arm, or bracket arm.
 Additional bracket assemblies may be used to change the position of the radio in order to clear obstructions such as trees, signal arms, signage, or other radios.

-Wireless radios are to be connected to the network equipment at the traffic signal cabinet using outdoor rated Category 6 cable.
+Wireless radios are to be connected to the network equipment at the traffic signal cabinet using outdoor rated Category 5e cable.
 Power-over-Ethernet switches or power injector adapters are to be used to power the radio units.
 Coaxial cable or separate power cabling is not permitted.